sanketchoudhary5/Snake-Game/README.md

 * Audio Elements 🎵 – Adds sound effects for movement, food consumption, and game over scenarios.

-## 🙏 Acknowledgement
-A big thank you ❤️ to:

-Classic Snake Game Creators 🕹️ – For inspiring this modern version.

-JavaScript Developers & Open-Source Community 🌍 – For their valuable contributions.

-HTML & CSS Enthusiasts 🎨 – For making web-based games more engaging.

 ## 📌API

 Main APIs Used in the Snake Game